 The last page of this resource is a Healthy Eating Contract.
 Take a moment to put your commitment in writing and place it in a spot where you will see it every day.
-If you need help with your diabetes management this holiday season, such as adjusting insulin with carbohydrate intake, talk with your diabetes educator.
+If you need help with your diabetes management this holiday season, such as adjusting insulin with carbohydrate intake, talk with your diabetes care and education specialist.